The Hidden Role of Anisotropies in Shaping Structure Formation in Cosmological N-Body Simulations

 More precisely, the theoretical expectation for the anisotropy variance smoothed on scale $r$ at redshift $z$ is given by \cite{Forero-Romero_etal_2009}:

-where \( P(k) \) is the linear matter power spectrum at \( z = 0 \), and \( D(z) \) is the linear growth factor.
+where \( P(k) \) is the linear matter PS at \( z = 0 \), and \( D(z) \) is the linear growth factor.
 The function \( W_{3D}(k r) \) is a smoothing window function that defines the filtering scale: common choices include a Gaussian window function or a Top-hat window function (in real space).
-Eq.\ref{sigma_theo} expression quantifies how local anisotropies in the deformation tensor depend on the underlying power spectrum and evolve through cosmic time.
+Eq.\ref{sigma_theo} expression quantifies how local anisotropies in the deformation tensor depend on the underlying PS and evolve through cosmic time.

-Similarly the 2D anisotropy variance can be derived from projecting a 3D power spectrum onto a 2D plane and applying a 2D top-hat window function:
+Similarly the 2D anisotropy variance can be derived from projecting a 3D PS onto a 2D plane and applying a 2D top-hat window function:

 where $W_{2D}(kr)$ is the Fourier transform of the 2D top-hat window.